WenyuanShao/Notes/Initial Paper Outline (draft).md

 ## Story

-What is the arc of the story for the paper?
-How do you go from

-- factors that people care about (speed, parallelism, costs, reliability) that are properly justified, to
-- an argument that existing systems aren't optimal for these factors (redundant with motivation), to
-- a value proposition for your work that it can improve systems for those factors, and finally to
-- a justification for your rough design that is simple and can be summarized in a small number of bullet points (e.g. four).

-This will get translated into the introduction, and will impact how you organize the description of the design, and the evaluation.
-It is important to make sure that your story is clear and as concise as possible.
-If you end up writing a ton of text, then make sure to go through it again, and simplify.

 As the development of Internet of Thing IoT, there is a growing demand of low latency packet processing.
 The emerge of Edge Computing makes it possible to meet this demand by providing an additional layer between IoT devices and mega cloud.
 Edge server is closer to IoT devices which will reduce the cost of sending packets across routes to data center or mega clouds and processing these packets in near real-time.

 Although many works has been done on edge computing.
 However, there are still some problems remain to be solved: